 By Scott Ross

-Some of the fault may lie with Disney himself, more aloof as they years went on and far less involved in the production of his studio’s animation (although he was still the greatest editor his animators ever had.)
-Somehow, though, someone — perhaps John Lounsbery or Art Steves, who co-directed with Reitherman — managed to get that heart back into The Rescuers, whatever Woolie’s reticence; it’s present from the first moment, and the first notes of the Artie Butler score (I have only to hear are the initial strains of “Rescue Me” and I go misty) and it’s seldom far from the action.
+Some of the fault may lie with Disney himself, more aloof as the years went on and far less involved in the production of his studio’s animation (although he was still the greatest editor his animators ever had.)
+Somehow, though, someone — perhaps John Lounsbery or Art Stevens, both of whom co-directed with Reitherman — managed to get that heart back into The Rescuers, whatever Woolie’s reticence; it’s present from the first moment, and the first notes of the Artie Butler score (I have only to hear are the initial strains of “Rescue Me” and I go misty) and it’s seldom far from the action.
 Situated within those more emotive parameters, however, is Milt Kahl’s superb, satirical character work on Madame Medusa, the movie’s hilariously frumpy villain.

 Like his confreres Marc Davis, Ward Kimball, Frank Thomas and Ollie Johnson, Kahl was a master of behavioral animation.
 (Kahl worked his special magic on the Tar Baby sequence in Song of the South, the amusingly narcissistic Brom Bones in The Legend of Sleepy Hollow, the slightly befuddled Fairy Godmother — as well as the pugnacious King and his humorless Duke — in Cinderella, Madame Mim in The Sword in the Stone, and the suavely frightening Sher Khan — as well as King Louie and Kaa — in The Jungle Book.)
 “Anyone worth his salt in this business,” he said, “ought to know how people move […] You have to understand movement, which in itself is quite a study.
 You have to be an actor.
 You have to put on a performance.”
 With Medusa, his final work on a Disney feature, Kahl gave the performance of a lifetime.

 Madame Medusa is personality animation with a vengeance.
 Her every movement is fulsome, from her big, sagging bosom and the ghastly hips her walk leads with, to her set of damn near independently working teeth.
 Much of Kahl’s inspiration no doubt came from Page’s ripe, deliberately hammy vocal work, but Medusa is his creature.
-(There’s no remotely one like her in Margery Sharpe’s “Miss Bianca” novels, on which the movie was based.)
+(There’s no one remotely like her in Margery Sharpe’s “Miss Bianca” novels, on which the movie was based.)
 And her crowning moment as an animated figure, and Kahl’s as her creator, is the simple removal of a false eyelash.
+It takes less than a minute of screen time, but once seen it’s never forgotten.

 I can still remember the genuine sense of awe I felt when I first saw it, even as the moment made me laugh out loud.
 It could only have been done with animation, and only then by an animator who understood movement and personality to his bones.